genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 }
 ```

-So, if we revisit a real-life example for `SetLogLevel` in which we only receive field values for `processName` and `datadump`, the content of `deserializedFields` will be a `Map` with the following key-values:
+So, if we revisit a real-life example for `SetLogLevel` in which we only receive field values for `processName` and `datadump`, the content of `deserializedFields` will be a `Map` with the following key values:
 ```
 {
   "PROCESS_NAME" : DeserializedField.Simple